Mattferrari/ComputerVisionFinalProject/README.md

 - `password.py`: Handles shape-based password verification.
 - `carDetection.py`: Implements color-based car tracking.
 - `output_video.avi`: Video file of a recorded session (auto-generated when you run the program).
+- `calibrar.py`: Code to find the internal and external parameters of the camera.

 ---